Chapter 1 Mathematical preliminaries

 lines(c(0, 0), c(0,0.4), lwd = 3)

-Figure 1.4: Histogram of dataset \(y\) (left) and standardised dataset \(y^*\) (right).
+Figure 1.4: Histogram of data \(y\) (left) and standardised data \(y^*\) (right).
 The vertical line represents the mean.

 If the original data \(y\) were normally distributed (like we set it up for the plots above) then standardisation would transform \(y\) to the scale of the standard normal distribution, i.e. a normal distribution with mean 0 and standard deviation 1.
 If you feel rusty on the normal distribution (or probability distributions in general) then Wikipedia is as good a source as any: https://en.wikipedia.org/wiki/Normal_distribution.